voxel51/eta/docs/custom_opencv_builds.md

     # Setup build
     if [ ! -z "${VIRTUAL_ENV}" ]; then
         # Install in a virtual environment
-        # This function is needed because Python 2/3 have slightly different
         # naming conventions for these folders...
         pydir() { ls -d "${1}/python"* | head -1; }
         PYTHON_EXECUTABLE="${VIRTUAL_ENV}/bin/python"